Introduction to the Subject & Team

 Mr Andrew Delaney

 The focus of music lessons is placed firmly on learning through active and engaging practical experiences.
 The department ethos is ‘Music for All’ in both the classroom and beyond.

 Ossett Academy students are actively encouraged to involve themselves in the wide variety of extra-curricular opportunities provided by the music team.
-Instrumental ensembles include Ossett Academy Orchestra and Ossett Jazz Orchestra for students already developing instrumental skills and Senior Choir and Vocal NRG for those keen to develop their experiences in singing.
+Instrumental ensembles include Ossett Academy Orchestra for students already developing instrumental skills.
 Additionally, the department offers a variety of clubs designed specifically to include students at the start of their musical journey and with perhaps a more limited experience of playing musical instruments.
-These include both the popular Ukulele Group and Team Guitar, String and Percussion groups.
+These include both the popular Ukulele Group and Team Guitar.
 All ensembles receive regular opportunities to perform in a variety of concerts throughout the year, both within the Academy and the wider Ossett community.

 An active experience of music making will support individual students in developing a wide set of personal and interpersonal skills in areas such as analysis, research and presentation.
 It can promote the ability to successfully self-manage and to play a comprehensive role in team work activities.
 Additionally, music can support the enhancement of an individual’s self-confidence as well as developing successful planning and organisational skills.

 Students receive one hour of Music each week in Year 7 and Year 8.
 These sessions are taught in mixed ability learning groups.

 In Year 7 we look to develop understanding of The Elements of Music through practical activities in performing, composing and listening.
 Our aim is to extend musical language and notation skills and further develop the musical skills of the individual student.